Racing Mount Pleasant (album)

 Racing Mount Pleasant is the self-titled second (Note: Some sources describe Racing Mount Pleasant as their debut album, due to the band changing their name; they released one album under the name Kingfisher.) album by the American indie band Racing Mount Pleasant.
-Following on from their 2022 album Grip Your Fist, I'm Heaven Bound, it was released on August 15, 2025 on the record label R&R, and was preceded by three singles.
+Following their 2022 album Grip Your Fist, I'm Heaven Bound, it was released on August 15, 2025 on the record label R&R, and was preceded by three singles.
 It received generally positive reviews from critics, who frequently compared it to the work of Black Country, New Road, Arcade Fire, and Bon Iver.

 Background and release

 Racing Mount Pleasant formed under the name Kingfisher in 2019 at the University of Michigan; in November 2022, they released their debut album Grip Your Fist, I'm Heaven Bound.
 On April 9, 2025, they changed their name to Racing Mount Pleasant, coinciding with the release of the single "Call It Easy".
 On May 9, they released a second single, the self-titled "Racing Mount Pleasant"; it was written before the band's name change.
 They also announced that they would be releasing an album on the record label R&R. The single "Your New Place" was released on July 11, accompanied by the announcement that Racing Mount Pleasant would be released on August 15.